tutujnr/registration-form/README.md

-Develop a registration form to sign up and store user information using HTML, CSS, Node.js in MongoDB
+This is a registration form to sign up created using HTML, CSS, Node.js and stores user information in MongoDB